Fitting the blood-to-plasma or plasma-to-blood ratios

 In the analysis of PET data, conversion of blood to plasma data is often needed.
 For the conversion, we need to know the dynamic relation between blood and plasma concentrations, and therefore the concentration in blood and plasma must be measured from blood samples taken during the PET scan.
 The plasma must be separated from blood, and the radioactivity and mass of both plasma and blood samples (or the precipitant left in the tube after most of plasma is removed) must be measured.
-Radioactivity measurement is hampered by the fast decay of radioactivity, especially with C-11 labeled tracers.
-Fitting of a mathematical function to the fraction curves reduces variation and enables interpolation and extrapolation of the ratio curve, for the conversion of blood TAC to plasma.
+Radioactivity measurement is hampered by the fast decay of radioactivity, especially with C-11 labelled radiopharmaceuticals.
+Fitting of a mathematical function to the measured ratios reduces variation and enables interpolation and extrapolation of the ratio curve, for the conversion of blood TAC to plasma.

 The plasma-to-blood and blood-to-plasma ratio curves can be very different for different radiotracers, requiring development of a model of its own for each radiotracer, or empirically selecting a suitable function.

 Function parameters are saved into specific fit file format, which are ASCII text files.